gayverjr/opencap/dox/developer_notes.md

 __Keywords__

 keywords.cpp must be edited to allow new for new keywords.
 There are two types of keywords: "open", which can have many different values, and "closed", which can only have certain values.
-Additionally, the verify_method, read_in_dms, and  read_in_zero_order_H methods of Projected_CAP must be modified, as well as anywhere else where GTO ordering is required to include the new interface.
+Additionally, the verify_method, read_in_dms, and  read_in_zero_order_H methods of CAP must be modified, as well as anywhere else where GTO ordering is required to include the new interface.